volpal1971/volpal1971/README.md

 - 👋 Hi, I’m @volpal1971
-- 👀 I’m interested in KI and softwaredevelopment
+- 👀 I’m interested in KI and Softwaredevelopment
-- 🌱 I’m currently learning softwaredevelopment
+- 🌱 I’m currently studying softwaredevelopment

 <!---
 volpal1971/volpal1971 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.